Hochschild cohomology of generalised Grassmannians: Preliminaries

 We will compute Lie algebra cohomology for the nilpotent radical of parabolic subalgebras in (semi)simple Lie algebras, and Lie algebras constructed out of it.
-For this we will use Kostant's celebrated result.
+For this we will use a result of Kostant \cite[Corollary~8.2]{MR0142696}.
 The setting we work in is that of a simple Lie algebra~$\mathfrak{g}$, with parabolic subalgebra~$\mathfrak{p}$ and unipotent radical~$\mathfrak{n}$,

 We have the Levi decomposition~$\mathfrak{p}=\mathfrak{l}\oplus\mathfrak{n}$, where~$\mathfrak{l}$ is the Levi subalgebra.
 If~$V$ is a~$\mathfrak{p}$\dash representation, then~$\HH_\CE^\bullet(\mathfrak{n},V)$ has the structure of a~$\mathfrak{l}$\dash representation.